Fire Safety Team

 - Develop a comprehensive fire safety plan for the event.

 - Work with the Volunteer Coordinator to recruit a team that would respond to any serious fire emergencies.

-- Work under the EMS lead and assist where needed.
+- Work under the Safety Department Lead and assist where needed.

 - Identify material needs and coordinate with the Public Works Team to procure.

 - Review current fire safety equipment and identify any repairs or replacements that need to be made.